memmam/COVID-19-Tracker/README.md

 This bot will, if functioning normally, post an update once every hour.
 If any problems arise, please report them to @Math#7777 on Discord.

-Credit to [@Yuu6883](https://github.com/Yuu6883) for helping write the web scraping code.
+- Credit to [@Yuu6883](https://github.com/Yuu6883) for helping write the web scraping code.
-Credit to users on the [Weaponsandstuff93](https://www.youtube.com/channel/UCAbwEStxHetWMGvaq9FIF_w) Discord server for helping devise the post format.
+- Credit to users on the [Weaponsandstuff93](https://www.youtube.com/channel/UCAbwEStxHetWMGvaq9FIF_w) Discord server for helping devise the post format.
+- Credit to Ensheng Dong ([@Energeticodefish](https://github.com/enshengdong) on Github) from the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University for creating the Johns Hopkins 2019-nCoV tracker, and for replying to my emails about Google Sheets access
-Credit to the CDC for the official instance's Twitter profile picture.
+- Credit to the CDC for the official instance's Twitter profile picture.

 This bot is powered by Python 3 and the [Requests](https://requests.readthedocs.io/en/master/), [Tweepy](https://www.tweepy.org/), and [gspread](https://github.com/burnash/gspread) libraries.